Sub Floors For Hardwood Floors

 Subfloors For 3/4" Hardwood Installations

 The more preferred type of subfloors would include those mentioned above for solid flooring.
 No pressboard or particleboard.
 Always consult the manufacturers specifications.
-Sub floor squeaks should be addressed prior to any installation, by way of screws or ring shank nails.
+Sub floor squeaks should be addressed prior to any installation, by way of decking screws or ring shank nails.
 Accessing from below may become necessary.
 Sub floor construction should have expansion areas of their own in the area of 1/8-1/4" between boards or sheets of ply.

 Floating Sub Floors

-Floating sub floors for solid hardwood installations generally consist of two layers of plywood, or allowing enough wood for a 1 ½ inch flooring cleat or staple to hold effectively.
+Floating sub floors for solid hardwood installations generally consist of two layers of plywood, or allowing enough wood for a 1 ½ inch flooring cleat to hold effectively.
 Considering the fasteners are installed at a 45 degree angle or blind nailed, overall thickness required runs about 5/8 of one inch.
 The minimum being used for these applications consists of two layers of 3/8 inch thickness CDX plywood.¹

 The preferred method of installation permits laying the first layer in full 4x8 foot sheets over an approved moisture barrier such as 6 mil plastic sheathing.
 For added protection #15 asphalt felt paper or Aquabar B underlayment can be used.
 The second layer of plywood should overlap all seams of the first layer and placed either perpendicular or diagonal while leaving ¾ inch expansion at wall areas and at least 1/8 inch between sheets.
 At this time both layers are attached to one another either by stapling only or gluing and stapling.